top of page

 A dedicated and disciplined young musician, Michael has gone on to win numerous piano competitions, including the 2022 Long-Thibaud International Piano Competition, third place and Orchestra prize, 2021 American Pianists Association finalist award, winner 2019 Juilliard Gina Bachauer Competition, first prize 2018 New York International Piano Competition chamber ensemble, first prizes in both soloist and concerto categories at the 33rd Ithaca College of Music Piano Competition, Grand Prize at the LISMA Foundation 9th International Music Competition, and first place in the 2011 Mary Smart International Concerto Competition.
 Michael also received a four year scholarship from the Chopin Foundation of the United States.

 As soloist, he has performed with the Philadelphia Orchestra, Orchestre Symponique de la Garde Republicaine, Indianapolis Symphony Orchestra, Symphonicity, Monterey Symphony, Millikin-Decatur Symphony Orchestra, Yonkers Philharmonic Orchestra, Ithaca College Orchestra, Manhattan School of Music Philharmonic Orchestra, Summit Music Festival Orchestra, Bronx Arts Ensemble Orchestra, New York Concerti Sinfonietta, Doctor’s Orchestra of NY, the NY Chamber Orchestra and the West Point Band.
-He has performed at Salle Cortot, Théâtre du Châtelet, Alice Tully Hall in Lincoln Center, Carnegie Recital Hall, the Kimmel Center, Sandler Center, Symphony Space, Merkin Concert Hall, given recitals in Spain at the Burgos International Music Festival, in Italy at Teatro Alfieri, in St. Petersburg Russia with the International Academy of Music, and at numerous music festivals, including the Norfolk Chamber Music Festival (Yale), the Music Academy of the West, Kneisel Hall, Summit Music, Music@Menlo, and PianoFest.
+He has performed at Salle Cortot, Théâtre du Châtelet, Alice Tully Hall in Lincoln Center, Carnegie Recital Hall, the Kimmel Center, Sandler Center, Symphony Space, Merkin Concert Hall, Ambassador Auditorium in Los Angeles, given recitals in Spain at the Burgos International Music Festival, in Italy at Teatro Alfieri, in St. Petersburg Russia with the International Academy of Music, and at numerous music festivals, including the Norfolk Chamber Music Festival (Yale), the Music Academy of the West, Kneisel Hall, Summit Music, Music@Menlo, and PianoFest.
 Michael has also performed on WHYY “Curtis On Stage”, WQXR McGraw Hill Young Artist Showcase - “The Robert Sherman Show”, WSKG-FM radio Expressions Series, NPR’s radio program “From the Top", "Piano Evenings with David Dubal."

 An exceptional presence on the concert stage, Michael has repeatedly earned glowing reviews in the press: “The American Michael Davidman, 25, sets the bar high with a program focused on the spectacular and the atmospheric, impressing the public…his chiseled and fiery playing tends to extremes, breathtaking and flamboyant, continues with Rachmaninov's 2nd sonata, which gives pride of place to the explosive touch of the pianist to the delight of an audience enthusiastic”; 2022 Long-Thibaud Competition, semifinals, (Pianiste, by Melissa Khong); “2021 American Pianists Awards concerto round: Piano Concerto No. 1 in E flat Major, S.124…the excitement of the "Allegro Marziale animato" was introduced with masterly suspense, and the thrills of that finale seemed truly earned by the "intense sensitivity" the pianist had displayed previously…this was not adventitious excitement applied out of nowhere; it had been present, thanks to Davidman's acuity and interpretive élan, from the start…all told, this was one of the best concerto performances I've heard in recent years, (Upstage - Indianapolis, IN - Jay Harvey, June 27, 2021); "The standout twenty year-old Michael Davidman ... a talent to watch.
 His account of Rachmaninoff’s complex and quirky sonata ... was electrifying for its sweeping yet refined sentimentality and pyrotechnical prowess of which he tossed off fiendishly difficult passagework with great finesse – and a few gasps were even heard from the spellbound audience."
 (The Classical Music Journal); "He performed the final movement so magnificently ... it brought the audience to its feet with wild applause.”
 (Peninsula Reviews, Mozart Piano Concerto No. 21); Monterey Symphony); "a high level of playing ... the incredible facility of pianist Michael Davidman.”
 (Philadelphia Enquirer Daily News, Kimmel Center Curtis Symphony performance of Ravel's opera L'enfant et les Sortilèges).